facebook/relay/website/docs/guides/testing-relay-with-preloaded-queries.md

 This is more straightforward - it is done via a call to `environment.mock.queuePendingOperation(query, variables)`

 * `Query` needs to match the query issues by the component.
-Simplest (and most robust agains query changes) is to export the query from the component module and use it in the test, but having an *identical* (but not the same) query works as well.
+Simplest (and most robust against query changes) is to export the query from the component module and use it in the test, but having an *identical* (but not the same) query works as well.
 * `variables` has to match the variables that will be used in this test invocation.
    * Beware of nested objects and arrays - they are compared via `areEqual` ([invocation code](https://github.com/facebook/relay/blob/046f758c6b411608371d4cc2f0a594ced331864e/packages/relay-test-utils/RelayModernMockEnvironment.js#L233))
       * Arrays are compared by values (not by reference), but the order of elements matter